 The results strongly support the claim that weaker teams have a better chance of winning in shorter competitions, aligning with both theoretical expectations and real-world stories of underdog success.
 This phenomenon is attributed to higher variance in smaller samples; fewer games allow luck to play a larger role, enabling upsets.
 Conversely, longer series dilute randomness, allowing superior skill to dominate.

 The inverse correlation between series length and underdog success highlights the trade-off between fairness and unpredictability.
-For instance, the 3-game series’ 37.7% win rate – a full 7% higher than the 7-game format – demonstrates how a shorter competition magnifies variance.
+For instance, the 3-game series’ 37.7% win rate – a full 7% point higher than the 7-game format – demonstrates how a shorter competition magnifies variance.
 This mirrors single-elimination tournaments like the FIFA World Cup, where miraculous underdog victories (e.g. Morocco’s 2022 run) are more frequent due to high-stakes, short-format matches.
 In contrast, leagues with prolonged seasons, such as the NBA’s 82-game schedule, rarely see underdogs clinch titles, as consistent performance outweighs sporadic luck.

 Critique: